lindaprotocol/documentation-en/docs/introduction/overview.md

 Note:
 ```
 [1] The energy consumption of each execution may fluctuate slightly due to the situation of all the nodes.
-[2] TRON may change this policy.
+[2] LINDA may change this policy.
 [3] The estimated energy consumption limit for the next execution should be greater than the last one.
-[4] 1 TRX = 10^4 energy is a fixed number for burning TRX to get energy, TRON may change it in future.
+[4] 1 LIND = 10^4 energy is a fixed number for burning LIND to get energy, LINDA may change it in future.
 ```

 ### 5.3.3 Energy Calculation (Developer Must Read)